Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Scanner Subgraph

-The Scanner subgraph performs a coarse-grained search of the MUSIC spectrum computed by the DOA subgraph, looking for regions of the spectrum that fall under a "null threshold".
+The Scanner subgraph performs a coarse-grained search of the MUSIC spectrum computed by the DOA subgraph, looking for regions of the spectrum that fall under a "null threshold."
 The Scanner breaks apart the $256$ spectrum bins into $32$ contiguous groups of $8$ bins each.
 It produces $32$ output tags that set to true if there exists a bin value in that group which falls under the given null threshold.
 Meeting the 1 $\mu s$ throughput target requires two AI Engine tiles, where each tile processes $128$ of the $256$ available bins.
 The following diagram outlines this algorithmic approach.

 ![figure](images/scanner-algorithm.png)

 The following diagram shows the AI Engine physical array view for the Scanner subgraph.
 As noted previously, the design requires $2$ tiles and some additional storage for I/O buffers.

 ![figure](images/scanner-physical-array.png)